ginatcacenco/Proiect-Practic-TM/README.md

 * Test environment is up and running: <https://opensource-demo.orangehrmlive.com/web/index.php/auth/login>
 * Access to the test environment is given: username Admin, pass: admin123
 * Cycle summary was created and the test cases were added to the cycle summary
-* Postman collections were created

 ## 2.5 Test execution
 * Test cases are executed on the created Cycle summary
 * Bugs were created based on the failed test cases.
-* API test cases were executed
 * Full regression pack was executed

 ## 2.6 Test completion (test closure)